citizen-stig/provable-reth-primitives/README.md

 # RISC0 provable reth-primitives

+## Overview

+This repo is based on RISC0 template with added [paradigm/reth-primitives](https://github.com/paradigmxyz/reth/tree/main/crates/primitives) as a dependency, to show case that it can operate in risc0 ZK VM.

+in [`host/Cargo.toml`](./host/Cargo.toml) and [`methods/guest/Cargo.toml`](methods/guest/Cargo.toml) defined several versions of reth-primitives:

 ## Quick Start

 First, make sure [rustup] is installed.
 The [`rust-toolchain.toml`][rust-toolchain] file will be used by `cargo` to